morikaglobal/python_newsscraperapp/README.md

 From the data above, I cleaned the data and extracted the title and the link of each articles currently displayed, then I did the same for different section of the web to scrape the news category of each news article.

-Then using Flask and ninja, I extract the data of the latest top 5 news articles and get them displayed on my news scraper app.
+Then using Flask and Jinja templates, I extract the data of the latest top 5 news articles and get them displayed on my news scraper app.